Raghuram Rajan: Early life and education

-Raghuram Rajan was born on 3 February 1963 in Bhopal, Madhya Pradesh, some metres from where the Gas Tragedy took place.
+Raghuram Rajan was born on 3 February 1963 in Bhopal, Madhya Pradesh, to a Tamil Iyengar Brahmin family, some metres from where the Gas Tragedy took place.

 His father, R. Govindarajan, was posted to Indonesia in 1966 due to his work with the Intelligence Bureau.
 In 1968, he joined the newly created external intelligence unit, the Research and Analysis Wing (R&AW) where he served as staff officer under R. N. Kao and became part of the "Kaoboys".
 In 1970, he was posted to Sri Lanka, where political turmoil in the country caused Rajan to miss one year of school.
 His father was then posted to Belgium, where Rajan attended a French international school.
 The family returned to India in 1974.
 Throughout his childhood, Rajan presumed his father to be a diplomat since the family traveled on diplomatic passports.
 He was a half-term student of Campion School, Bhopal until 1974.

 From 1974 to 1981 Rajan attended Delhi Public School, R. K. Puram, In 1981 he enrolled at Indian Institute of Technology, Delhi for a bachelor's degree in electrical engineering.
 In the final year of his four-year degree, he headed the Student Affairs Council.
 He graduated in 1985 and was awarded the Director's Gold Medal as the best all-round student.
 In 1987, he earned a Post Graduate Diploma in Management (equivalent to MBA) from the Indian Institute of Management, Ahmedabad, graduating with a gold medal for academic performance.
 He joined the Tata Administrative Services as a management trainee, but left after a few months to join the doctoral program at the Sloan School of Management at Massachusetts Institute of Technology.

 In 1991, he received a PhD for his thesis titled Essays on Banking under the supervision of Stewart Myers, consisting of three essays on the nature of the relationship between a firm or a country, and its creditor banks.
 The nature of financial systems had witnessed widespread changes in the 1980s, with markets getting deregulated, information becoming more widely available and easier to process, and competition having increased.
 The established orthodoxy claimed that deregulation must necessarily increase competition, which would translate into greater efficiency.
 In his thesis, Rajan argued that this might not necessarily be the case.
 The first essay focused on the choice available to firms between arm's length credit and relationship-based credit.
 The second focused on the Glass-Steagall Act, and the conflict of interest involved when a commercial lending bank enters into investment banking.
 The final essay examined why indexation of a country's debt, despite offering potential advantages, seldom featured in debt reduction plans.

 He was awarded an honorary doctorate degree by the London Business School in 2012, the Hong Kong University of Science and Technology in 2015, and the Catholic University of Louvain in 2019.